ajdaviscodes/ajdaviscodes/README.md

 - 👋 Hi, I’m @ajdaviscodes
-- 👀 I’m interested in teaching myself how to code!
+- 👀 I’m a Front End Developer.
-- 🌱 I’m currently learning the basics of web dev via Udemy and other self-teaching methonds.
+- 🌱 I’m currently learning React.js

-- 📫 How to reach me:
+- 📫 How to reach me: https://www.linkedin.com/in/ajdaviscodes/

 <!---
 ajdaviscodes/ajdaviscodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.